src-d/blog/content/post/meetup-blame.md

-According to this `git blame` output, it seems that the declaration of the constant `minReadBufferSize` was last modified (or created) by Rob Pike in 2011 while the last version of `maxConsecutiveEmptyReads` is due to Rui Ueyama in 2014.
+According to this `git blame` output, it seems that the declaration of the constant `minReadBufferSize` was last modified (or created) by Rob Pike in 2011 while the last version of `maxConsecutiveEmptyReads` is attributed to Rui Ueyama in 2014.

-The current `git blame` implementation is a highly optimized and quite powerfull piece of code but its core functionality is easy to understand once you know a few concepts:
+The current `git blame` implementation is a highly optimized and quite powerful piece of code, but its core functionality is easy to understand once you grasp a few concepts:

 ## 1. Levenshtein Distance

 The Levenshtein distance is a popular measure of how (dis)similar two strings are.
-More precisely, is the minimum number of _edits_ you have to perform on one of them to turn it into the other, where by edits I mean: adding, removing or changing a single character.
+More precisely, it is the minimum number of _edits_ you have to perform on one of them to turn it into the other, where by edits I mean: adding, removing or changing a single character.